bb4/bb4-project-template/README.md

 1. First create a new bb4-<new project> repository in github with no files in it.
 1. Then either
-   * Create a [bare cone](https://help.github.com/articles/duplicating-a-repository/) and modify it, or
+   * Create a [bare clone](https://help.github.com/articles/duplicating-a-repository/) and modify it, or
    * Manually copy the project files from a clone of bbb4-project-template into a new clone of the empty bb4-<new project> directory on the file system.
-Do not copy the iml file or the folllowing directories:
+Do not copy the iml file or the following directories:
      * .* (.git, .gradle, .idea)
      * build
      * gradle